 - Low volume, high mix applications require a different engineering approach for staging as well as changeover

 - Create an automation standard for operator interface, safety, maintenance, and changeover.
-This will increase operator efficiency, reduce downtime, and result in cross functionality between departments.
+This will increase operator efficiency, reduce downtime, and result in cross-functionality between departments.

 - Keep the capability of your equipment in mind as you design new products.
 Since products designed for automation typically have higher quality and lower piece cost.

 There are a number of problems that result from improper preparation.
-To name a few of most common include:
+To name a few of the most common include:

 - Lack of understanding of the root cause for manufacturing throughput and quality issues